SoftwareHeritage/swh-docs/docs/tutorials/testing.rst

 General considerations
 ^^^^^^^^^^^^^^^^^^^^^^

-We mostly do functional tests, and unit-testing when more ganularity is needed.
+We mostly do functional tests, and unit-testing when more granularity is needed.
 By this, we mean that we test each functionality and invariants of a component, without isolating it from its dependencies systematically.
 The goal is to strike a balance between test effectiveness and test maintenance.
 However, the most critical parts, like the storage